 It’s kind of hard to imagine how much the robber baron demographic hated breaks.
-I swear to god, breaks were their Hitler.

 Remember what I said earlier about the Triangle Shirtwaist Factory fire?
 And how all those people died?
-Evidently the factory owners were tossing and turning at night, unable to sleep with the thought of their workers sneaking out for five minutes to smoke a cigarette and take a piss.
+Evidently the factory owners were tossing and turning at night, unable to sleep with the thought of their workers sneaking out for five minutes at a time to smoke a cigarette and take a piss.
 But once they chained the fire escapes shut—ah!
 The untroubled sleep of angels.

 Thanks for mandatory breaks for workers, organized labor!

 Not every capitulation is a loss for the company!

 When workers are sick—particularly when they’re contagiously sick—it’s a win-win-win to encourage them to stay home.
 Safer for customers, safer for employees, and safer for businesses and their insurers.

 Construction workers used to dangle precariously off the structures they were building.
 They didn’t wear hardhats, safety harnesses, or respirators.
 They handled dangerous and carcinogenic substances that poisoned them or rotted their bodies from within.
 And that’s just a few examples from one industry!